Open Accessibility Menu

 New CardioMEMS Remote Monitoring Implant for Heart Failure Patients

-Abbott CardioMEMSMary Washington Hospital is now offering a new miniaturized, wireless monitoring sensor to manage heart failure (HF).
+Abbott CardioMEMSMary Washington Hospital offers a miniaturized, wireless monitoring sensor to manage heart failure (HF).
 The Abbott CardioMEMS HF System is the first and only FDA-approved heart failure monitoring device clinically proven to significantly reduce hospital admissions when used by physicians to manage heart failure.

 Heart failure is the leading cause of hospitalization for Americans over age 65.
 This device allows patients to remotely share daily sensor readings from their homes to their healthcare providers, allowing for personalized care to reduce the likelihood of hospitalization.
 Innovative telehealth, like the CardioMEMS HF System, reduces the need for in-person appointments.
 Data from a recent clinical trial found that the remote monitoring technology reduces heart failure hospital admissions by up to 58 percent.